miikko/Retro-Rhythm-Bot/README.md

 # Retro-Rhythm-Bot

-Plays audio from youtube videos and certain files (check resources folder).
+Plays audio from youtube videos and has some other minor features.
 Uses puppeteer to fetch video urls from Youtube and feeds them to ytdl that generates audio streams from them.

 ## Requirements